russelljjarvis/teiili/docs/scripts/Getting started.rst

     python -m unittest discover unit_tests/

-**You are good to go!**
+| **You are good to go!**

-If you want to change the location of `teiliApps`, you can do so by moving the folder manually.
+| If you want to change the location of `teiliApps`, you can do so by moving the folder manually.
+|

-This will install all requirements and dependencies.
-It will also build pre-defined neuron and synapse models and place them in `~/teiliApps/equations/`.
+| The installation instructions above will install all requirements and dependencies.
+| It will also build pre-defined neuron and synapse models and place them in `~/teiliApps/equations/`.

-.. note:: Note that the path provided in the install command needs to point to the folder which contains the `setup.py` file.
+.. note:: Note that the *path* provided in the install command needs to point to the folder which contains the *setup.py* file.

 Alternative installation **NOT RECOMMENDED**